“The greatest enemy of knowledge is not ignorance; it is an illusion of knowledge.”

 The core challenges they face are getting all the workers working in the same department to run them on the same track for any organization.
 It becomes quite tedious for individuals to calculate a measurement to handle the operation to store and share the data.

-Usually, the people, especially developers, find it quite cumbersome to handle the application building’s complete coding structure.
-They demand to share the code with other employees to enhance the efficiency of the project.
+Usually, people, especially developers, find it quite cumbersome to handle the application building’s complete coding structure.
+They demand to share the code with other employees to enhance team motivation and efficiency of the project.

 Calculating Knowledge Contribution

 Knowledge is a vital asset in everyone’s life.
 It entirely depends on the human relationship and expertise level that how you apply knowledge.
 Sometimes, it becomes quite challenging to match the expectation of one person with another.In other words, a co-worker should impart his or her knowledge with other workers of the team as needed.
 Here, the motive is to share the greater purpose instead of just waiting for the probable consequences.

 For any organization, knowledge sharing must be kept open for all the employees.
 In simple words, one employee must contribute its knowledge to other workers with a primary aim to share the purpose rather than waiting for the outcomes.

 So, these were the challenges that occur during the development of the knowledge management processes.